JEFworks/jean.fan/_posts/2019-10-20-all-co-first-authors-are-equal-but-some-are-more-equal-than-others.md

 For one, students/mentees/trainees can clearly and explicitly state on their CVs, biosketches, grant/faculty/fellowship applications, etc how many first and equal-contribution co-first author papers they have produced.
 Likewise, advisors/mentors can clearly and explicitly state in letters of recommendation how many first and equal-contribution co-first author papers students have produced.
 Do not rely on reviewers to be able to count accurately.

+<a href="https://jef.works/publications">Publications noted on lab websites</a> can also be modified to more clearly recognize equal contribution by co-first authors.

 Until equal-contribution co-first authors are recognized as truly being equal, such as with readily visible annotations on publication websites, <a href="https://en.wikipedia.org/wiki/Animal_Farm">all co-first authors will be equal but some will be more equal than others</a>.